wcsanders1/DesignPatterns/README.md

 ### Observer

 Choose subscribers and publish news to them.
 The subscribers' responses to the news will in part be determined by whether the news is good or bad.
 The **observer pattern** allows for news publication to any number of subscribers, and makes it easy to unsubscribe any particular subscriber.

+### State

+This math game starts off fairly easy, but the questions get more difficult as you answer more of them correctly.
+The **state pattern** is implemented to allow for easy transition from one level of difficulty to another.